Day 1: Reykjavík – Hot Spring Hike – Skaftafell

-The day begins with a visit of two of Iceland‘s most famous natural treasures the waterfall Gullfoss and the Geysir hot spring area.
-The famous hot spring is the namesake of all sprouting hot springs, and his neighbor, the reliable Strokkur geyser, spouts hot water up as high as 15- 30 m, every 5-10 min.
-We make our way through the farmlands of the south and make a few scenic stops with short hikes before we head inland again to the Fljótshlíð area where we find our guesthouse for the night.
+Today we visit two of Iceland‘s most famous natural treasures, the waterfall of Gullfoss and the Geysir hot spring area.
+The famous hot spring is the namesake of all the sprouting hot springs, and his neighbor, the reliable Strokkur geyser, spouts hot water up as high as 15-30m every 5-10 min.
+The best known of the many waterfalls in Iceland, Gullfoss is considered one of its most beautiful; in two giant steps the flow of the water Hvítá falls 32 meters into a deep canyon.
+We then make our way to Laugavatn where we spend the night in a guesthouse/hostel located in a beautiful building that used to serve as a school.

 We begin the day by heading over to Þingvellir National Park, the site of the old Parliament and the birthplace of democracy in Iceland.
 The park is now an UNESCO World Heritage site.
 In addition to the historical importance, the location is wonderful; a beautiful lake skirted by a small canyon that in fact is a part of the Mid-Atlantic rift.
 We then head for the west of Iceland to the Borgarfjörður region.
 This is the home of Deildartunguhver, the most powerful hot spring in Iceland (and even Europe) as well as the lush waterfalls of Hraunfossar, a row of waterfalls that emerge from underneath the lava field, and Barnafoss.
 At the end of our day we head out to Snæfellsnes, a peninsula that stretches out from the west coast of Iceland and is divided by a chain of high mountains.
 On its end sits the glacier of Snæfellsjökull.
 Night spent in a guest house in Snæfellsnes.

 Driving 4-5 hours total Walking 2-3 hours total